Benjamin F. Tracy: Biography

 He was born in the hamlet of Apalachin located in the Town of Owego, New York, on April 26, 1830.

 Tracy was a lawyer active in Republican Party politics during the 1850s.
-He was a member of the New York State Assembly (Tioga Co.) in 1862.
+He was a member of the New York State Assembly (Tioga County) in 1862.

 He served in the Union Army during the Civil War, and commanded the 109th New York Infantry Regiment.
 At the Battle of the Wilderness in May, 1864, he was able to rally his men and hold the Union line.
 For his actions he subsequently was awarded the Medal of Honor.
 His citation reads: Tracy "seized the colors and led the regiment when other regiments had retired and then reformed his line and held it."
 Later that year, he became commandant of the Elmira prisoner of war camp, before being appointed Colonel of the 127th Infantry, U.S. Colored Troops, on August 23, 1864.
 Tracy was discharged from the volunteer service on June 13, 1865.
 On January 18, 1867, President Andrew Johnson nominated Tracy for appointment to the brevet grade of brigadier general of volunteers, to rank from March 13, 1865, and the U.S. Senate confirmed the appointment on February 21, 1867.

 He resumed the practice of law after the war, and became active in New York state politics.
 He was United States Attorney for the Eastern District of New York from 1866 to 1877.
 In December 1881, he was appointed by Governor Alonzo B. Cornell to the New York Court of Appeals to fill the vacancy caused by the appointment of Judge Charles Andrews as Chief Judge after the resignation of Charles J. Folger.
 Tracy remained on the bench until the end of 1882 when Andrews resumed his seat after being defeated by William C. Ruger in the election for Chief Judge.

 In 1875, Tracy defended the well-known preacher Henry Ward Beecher during his highly publicized trial for adultery.